wbamberg/idl-reference/docs/nsIHttpChannel.md

 Get the value of a particular response header.

-@param aHeader
-       The case-insensitive name of the response header to query (e.g.,
-       "Set-Cookie").

-@return the value of the response header.

 @throws NS_ERROR_NOT_AVAILABLE if called before the response
         has been received (before onStartRequest) or if the header is